La Maldicion de la Bestia: Release

-The film was banned in the UK by the BBFC under the Video Recordings Act of 1984 and was featured on the "video nasties" list.
+This film involved more nudity and graphic gore than most of Naschy's other Wolfman films and, as a result, was never theatrically shown in the U.K. The film was banned by the BBFC under the Video Recordings Act of 1984 and was featured on the "video nasties" list.
 It was released as a "pre-cert" video tape in the UK.

 The film was released on VHS Home Video in the 1980s under three different titles...
 Hall of the Mountain King (severely edited), Night of the Howling Beast and The Werewolf and the Yeti.

 The film has been released on DVD in its native Spain by Tripictures.
 It was also released on Blu-ray Disc in the US in 2017 by Shout Factory as part of their 5-movie collection The Paul Naschy Collection II, under the title The Werewolf and the Yeti.